OpenPhysProject/OpenPhys/README.md

 "npm install -g generator-webapp" http://yeoman.io/learning/ for more info

+We need to install NPM and Bower Dependencies from the root folder of the project "npm install"
+"bower install"

+### Usage
 The content in the repo was generated using https://github.com/yeoman/generator-backbone Since this has already been generated, you should be able to do things like "yo backbone:view name"